naihloan/ramoneando/sobre/walls.md

 Keeping track on how to first spott graffiti as a new youth urban culture: Two mayor players took pictures, when these were not massively taken, posed, edited, and shared.
 Early photographers for street art history were Martha Cooper and Henry Chalfant.
 They made pictures for magazines, books, and movies (see the early _Style Wars_), and what not.

-Let us not forget the several unknown and forgotten minor players: graffiti artists in the early days, and many other unnoticed peripheral social actors.
-Some may later become rock stars, and be a social (and market) reference for other growing writers.
+Let us not forget the several unknown and forgotten minor players: graffiti artists in the early days, and many other unnoticed peripheral social actors such as bombers, bathroom scribblers, and occasional love messengers.
+Of many urban presences no historic record will remain.
+Some may later become iconized as rock stars, and be a social (and market) reference for other growing writers.
 But the point is not about the latter success, but the fact that underdogs (~all "dogs"~ everyone) matter(s).
 No matter who, how many, or why.
 Just because.
+Walls can help to forget this point, or remember to look at the social life that surround them.

 #### Becoming popular | But missing the point